CyTube/cytu.be-policies/terms-of-use.md

-CyTube operates in Seattle, WA, USA and hence complies with the Digital Millenium Copyright Act with respect to copyrighted content.  **Note that CyTube does not host audio or video content on its servers.**
+CyTube operates in Seattle, WA, USA and hence complies with the Digital Millenium Copyright Act with respect to copyrighted content.  **Note that CyTube does not host audio or video content on its servers.**  Video and audio content are hosted on third-party websites and the links to such content are provided by users of the website.
+CyTube does not promote or endorse any video or audio content displayed on any channel.

 ### Copyright Holders